smcclab/smc-course/_deliverables/01-audiovisual-diary.md

   `week-N-reflection.md`)

-It doesn't matter how the files are named in your `materials/` folder, but for the main video & reflection files you must name things exactly as requested, because otherwise they won't play nice with my scripts---and I've only got a couple of hours turnaround between the submission deadline and the weekly workshop in the afternoon.
+It doesn't matter how the files are named in your `materials/` folder, but for the main video & reflection files you must name things exactly as requested (note the lowercase!) because otherwise they won't play nice with my scripts---and I've only got a couple of hours turnaround between the submission deadline and the weekly workshop in the afternoon.

 As an example, for week 2 your folder structure should look something like this: